 Questions?
 E-mail firstname.lastname@example.org, call 413-542-5264, attend a drop-in information session or make an advising appointment.

-Registration for Fall 2017 starts Apr.
-3, 2017.
+Registration for Spring 2018 starts Nov.
+7, 2017.
 Admission is on a rolling basis.
 Applications will continue to be accepted through the first week of the semester as long as space remains available.
-Students applying by May 1, 2017 will receive priority in scheduling and course location, but we will continue to admit and schedule students through the start of the semester on a space available basis.
+Students applying by Dec.
+1, 2017 will receive priority in scheduling and course location, but we will continue to admit and schedule students through the start of the semester on a space available basis.

 Common Question and Concern: The question: How hard is it to get admission to mentored language courses?
 Concern: This is a different course format from what I am used to and I'm not sure if I can figure it out or handle it.
 One answer: A student who has earned grades of A and B in classroom language courses in the past will typically do fine in a mentored language course as long as the student is motivated to learned the language and has enough time to study.
 Motivated students with enough time to study will normally be admitted as long as space remains available that works with the student's schedule.
 If we have concerns about any of the above, we will invite you in for an advising appointment to discuss the course.